Eco-friendly funeral: explore the possibilities

 Shrouds, laying out planks & funeral baskets

 A coffin is not mandatory in the Netherlands.
 For example, you may also opt for a shroud made of hemp, linen or wool.
 A laying out plank (or bearing plank) is then necessary.
 It can be made from various materials such as sustainable wood, willow or bamboo.
 Another eco-friendly option is a funeral basket made from sustainably grown bamboo, reed, banana leaf, or locally grown willow trees.
 Baskets and coffins are unholstered.
-The most durable upholstery is made from hemp, jute, nettle fibre or linen
+The most durable upholstery is made from hemp, jute, nettle fibre or linen.

 Laying out